Councils & Transport Authorities

 We have a detailed AC Hub business plan for Council and Business improvement districts; outlining operational costs and potential membership revenues.

-The day to day operations of an AC Hub are minimal, and can be run within your existing services portfolio and estate, or by Active Commuting Limited.
-If you would like to know more about either option, please contact us on 01708 474164 or email us at firstname.lastname@example.org
+The day to day operations of an Active Commuting Hub are minimal, and can be run within your existing services portfolio and estate.
+If you would like to know more please contact us on 01708 474164 or email us at firstname.lastname@example.org

 Finally, an excerpt from a letter received from the previous Mayor of London.
 “Providing facilities for commuters, as Active-Commuting proposes, such as lockers, showers and changing rooms, will play a key role in encouraging people to travel to work by bike.
 What is particularly appealing about Active-Commuting is that the proposed pods are portable, adaptable and scalable, meaning that they could accommodate different local needs.”
 23rd of July 2015.